Mighty Law Code of Conduct

-Mighty Law lawyers all agree to follow a set of standards and conduct designed to better align the incentives of our personal injury (PI) lawyers with the incentives of our clients.
-Our goal is to provide a better, fairer, less expensive legal service than what exists in personal injury today.
+When Mighty Law existed, its lawyers all agreed to follow a code of conduct designed to better align the incentives of personal injury (PI) lawyers with the incentives of its clients and society at large.
+The goal was to lead by example and move the personal injury industry to compete on better, fairer, less expensive legal services than what existed in personal injury at the time.
+Despite Mighty Law no longer existing, many of the same goals shape how Mighty's AI works.

-This list isn't meant to be exhaustive, and is limited to only types of conduct that can both be measured and that are unique to PI today.
-For example, “We will only get paid if our client’s case is successful'' isn’t on the list because, although it’s measurable, it’s the industry standard in PI.
-Alternatively, we’ve excluded our promise to always be truthful because, while it’s unique to Mighty Law, it is not a metric that can be tangibly measured.
+The list, at the time, wasn't meant to be exhaustive, and was limited to only types of conduct that could both be measured and that didn't exist in PI then.
+For example, "we will only get paid if our client's case is successful" isn't on the list because, although it's measurable, it's the industry standard in PI.
+Likewise, our promise to always be truthful isn't on the list because, while it was unique to Mighty Law, it wasn't a metric that can be tangibly measured.

 1.